taimurijlal/Claude-Code-Security/module-3-claude-md/README.md

 ## Instructions

 1. Review the example in [`examples/CLAUDE.md`](examples/CLAUDE.md)
-2. Copy it to the root of your project
+2. Copy it to the root of your project ( make sure to remove any markup . copy it from raw and not preview )
 3. Customise it for your project's technology stack, compliance requirements, and security policies
 4. Launch Claude Code — it will load the file automatically